-Official communication regarding program matters should be sent simultaneously to Mr. Michael Melendez, Associate Regional Administrator in our New York Regional Office.
-Mr. Melendez's contact information is as follows:
+Official communications regarding program matters should be sent simultaneously to Ms. Woodard and to Mr. Michael Melendez, Associate Regional Administrator, in our New York Regional Office.
+Mr. Melendez's contact information is as follows;

 Centers for Medicare & Medicaid Services New York Regional Office Division of Medicaid and Children's Health 26 Federal Plaza New York, New York 10278